 St. John’s Church in the Wilderness provides rich history, a beautiful natural backdrop and multiple options for you to have the wedding of your dreams.
 The church/ sanctuary itself is available for ceremonies, and our barn* and adjacent meadow for wedding receptions.
 Please see below for more information about marriages at an Episcopal Church, and please contact us for pricing and more information.

-*Please note due to COVID-19 protocols our barn is currently unavailable for private events*
+*Please note that our barn is currently unavailable for private events*

 Should you/Can you get married in an Episcopal Church?